-This course will introduce the rabbinic method of biblical interpretation.
-By examining selected midrashim from texts including the Mekhilta de-Rabbi Ishmael, the Pesikta de-Rav Kahana, and Midrash Tanhuma, students will develop the ability to undertake independent study.
+The aim of this course is to introduce students to the fundamental texts of Rabbinic Judaism.
+By examining selected midrashim and tests from the Mishnah, Tosefta, and Palestinian and Babylonian Talmudim, students will develop the ability to undertake independent study.
 The first class will be devoted to a discussion of the historical background of the sources.
 In subsequent classes, texts will be analysed with consideration of their content and literary structure, and in the light of secondary scholarship.
+The sources will be read in English translation, but the original Hebrew texts will also be made available.
+The course will be examined by means of two pre-submitted essays.